Get the Help You Need to Be a Dementia Caregiver

-We provide training and education services on topics of dementia caregiving at-home caregivers as well as professional health care providers.
+Our team at the Center for Neurobehavioral Health’s Alzheimer’s Disease Caregiver Support Initiative offers training and education services on topics of dementia caregiving for both at-home caregivers and professional health care providers.

-Caregiver education and training is available and provides the necessary knowledge and information to enable caregivers to navigate through the progression of dementia.
-The current topics may include, but are not limited to: dementia and its progression, behavior management strategies and interventions, coping skills, resource availability and caregiver wellness.
-A variety of in-person and/or virtual education and training programs are available throughout the region.
+Caregiver education and training are available and provide the necessary knowledge and information to enable caregivers to navigate through the progression of dementia.
+The current topics may include, but are not limited to:

 Caring for a Person with Alzheimer’s Disease – Your Easy-To-Use Guide from the National Institute on AgingDownload